RednibCoding/NonoGL/README.md

 - **`void nnDrawText(const char *format, int x, int y, ...)`** Render the given formatted text using the font that has been set with `nnSetFont`.
 If no font has been set, the internal default font will be used.

+- **`void nnDrawTextZ(const char *format, int x, int y, float zIndex, ...)`** Render the given formatted text using the font set with `nnSetFont` and a custom z-index (-1.0 to 1.0).
+If no font has been set, the internal default font will be used.

 - **`float nnTextWidth(const char *format, ...)`**
   Returns the width in pixels of the given formatted text regarding the current font.